Site navigation

 Trade picture

-Eastern and Southern Africa countries:
+Eastern and Southern African countries:

 - Exports to the EU from the Eastern and Southern Africa region are dominated by sugar, coffee, fish, tobacco, copper and crude oil.